Lifeline Frequently asked questions

 When will I receive my Lifeline benefit each month?

-For example, if you activate your service on May 5th, your monthly allotment of minutes/texts will be added to your account on the 5th of each month.
+For example, if you activate your service on May 5th, your monthly allotment will be added to your account on the 5th of each month.

 What if I need additional service on my Access Wireless account?